Plutonomicon/plutarch-plutus/GUIDE.md

     $ n + f # (n - 1)
 ```

 The issue here is that the AST is infinitely large.
 Plutarch will try to traverse this AST and will in the process not terminate, as there is no end to it.
-In this case you&#39;d fix it by using `pfix`.
+In this case you'd fix it by using `pfix`.

 Relevant issue: [#19](https://github.com/Plutonomicon/plutarch/issues/19)

-# Developers&#39; Corner
+# Developers' Corner

 Looking to contribute to Plutarch?
 Looking for functionalities that are not currently provided by Plutarch from a safe interface?
-You&#39;ve come to the right place!
+You've come to the right place!

 Even if certain functionalities are absent from the public facing API - you can always implement them using functions like `punsafeConstant` and `punsafeBuiltin` - these allow you to walk the lines between Plutus core and Plutarch.